NipulM/cr-api-python-clientjs/README.md

 ## About

-This project was created by [Your Name] as part of a blog post series discussing the integration of backend APIs with frontend web development.
-The blog post detailing this project will be published within the next couple of weeks.
+This project is part of a blog post series discussing the integration of backend APIs with frontend web development.
+The upcoming blog post detailing this project will be published within the next couple of weeks.
 Stay tuned for more insights and technical discussions!

 ## How to Contribute?